jonnor/ESC-CNN-microcontroller/report/report.md

 Most sensors also aim to provide information that can be used to characterize the noise.
-This requires much more data than sound level measurements, making it challenging to transmit within the given bandwidth and energy budget of a sensor.
+This requires much more data than sound level measurements, making it challenging to transmit within the bandwidth and energy budget of a sensor.
 Recording and storing detailed audio data may also capture sensitive information and violate privacy requirements.

-To address these concerns several methods for efficiently coding the information before transmitting have been proposed.
+To address these concerns several methods for efficiently coding the information before transmitting have been developed.

-In [@AudioCodingSensorGrid], the noise profile data is based on the 1/3 octave band spectrogram and compressed using a Huffman encoding.
+In [@AudioCodingSensorGrid], a compressed noise profile data is based on lossy compression of spectrograms is proposed.
+For 125ms time resolution the bitrate is between 400 and 1400 bits per second, however this gave a 5 percentage points reduction in classification accuracy.

+Others have proposed to use neural networks to produce an audio "embedding" inspired by the success of world embeddings for Natural Language Processing.
+In VGGish model trained on Audioset[@VGGish] an a 8-bit, 128 dimensional embedding is used for 10 seconds clips, making 102 bits per second.
+L^3 (Look, Listen, Learn)[@L3] also proposed an embedding with 512 dimensions.

+The computation of such an embedding generally requires very large models and lots of compute resources.
+EdgeL^3[@EdgeL3] showed that the L^3 model can be compressed by up to 95%, however the resource consumption is still outside the range feasible on most battery powered units.

 > Can we classify environmental sounds directly on a wireless and battery-operated noise sensor?